Genetics, diet, and lifestyle factors all play a role in where your body stores fat.

 The idea of “spot-treating” areas of fat on your body with certain exercises is a myth.
 You’ll need to lose overall fat to lose back fat.

 To get rid of fat deposits on your back, you’ll need to start by creating a caloric deficit.
-That means that you’ll need to burn more calories during the day than you consume.
+That means that you’ll need to burn more calories than you consume.

 Adding high-intensity interval exercise (HIIT) to your routine, along with working out these specific muscles, will start to give you the results that you’re looking for.

 A caloric deficit doesn’t have to be dramatic to have an effect on your weight.
-It takes 3,500 calories to equal a pound, according to the Mayo Clinic.
-If you reduce your caloric intake by 300 to 500 calories per day, you’ll start to lose a pound or two every week.
-It may take a week or two for your body to respond to cutting calories.
+It takes 3,500 calories to equal a pound.
+If you reduce your caloric intake by 300 to 500 calories per day, you’ll start to lose a pound or 2 every week.

 Another way to create a caloric deficit is to beef up your exercise routine.
 Burning 300 to 500 calories at the gym, in addition to cutting 300 to 500 calories per day from your diet, will double your weight loss results.